Mega user guide

-| Image tracking | Motion tracking | Mega large-scale AR |
+| Image tracking | Motion tracking | Mega large-scale space AR |

-| Real-time recognition and tracking of planar images | Obtains device position and orientation relative to the real world | Associates and fuses the entire real world with AR content |
+| Real-time recognition and tracking of planar images | Obtains device position and orientation relative to the real world | Associates and integrates the entire real world with AR content |

-| ✅ Printed materials and 3D content perfectly associated and fused | ❌ Low relevance between AR content and scene | ✅ AR spatial awareness and environmental association |
+| ✅ Perfect association and fusion of printed materials and 3D content | ❌ Low correlation between AR content and scene | ✅ AR spatial awareness and environmental association |

-| ❌ Requires specifying which printed materials enable AR | ✅ AR experience available anytime, anywhere | ✅ Full-scenario coverage, no need for point-specific prompts |
+| ❌ Requires specifying which printed materials can experience AR | ✅ AR can be experienced anytime, anywhere | ✅ Full scene coverage, no need for point-by-point prompts |

 Getting started with mega

 Unlike traditional GNSS positioning that relies on satellite signals, Mega is based on advanced visual localization technology.
 By matching real-time image data captured by user devices with pre-built high-precision 3D data, it determines the user's 6 DoF pose in the physical world.
-Based on this pose, the application can render and overlay virtual content at the correct physical location.
+Based on this pose, the application can render and overlay virtual content at the correct physical position.

 You can follow the workflow below to start using Mega from scratch: